jengel3/InstaBetter/README.md

 * Save hi-res images and videos
 * Hold down on images to zoom
 * Hold down on profile pictures to zoom
-* Mute Users from main feed
+* Mute users from the home and activity feeds
-* Hide Sponsored Ads
+* Hide sponsored ads
-* Custom Locations for Media - /u/stevep88
+* Custom Locations for Media
-* Show follow status on user profile (Similar to Twitter) - /u/evansjailbreak
+* Show follow status on user profile (Similar to Twitter)
-* Show like counts as percentages - /u/rnumur
 * Share sheet for text and images
-* Open links in Instagram
+* Open links in Instagram or in the new Safari View Controller.
+* Make any comment links clickable and open in Instagram.
-* Fake follower and following counts
+* Fake follower, following, and verified status
 * View DMs without notifying the sender
 * All features can be toggled on or off
-* Enable grid view on main feed
+* Enable grid view, or toggle between it on the home feed
-* Alerts for liking media with a double tap
+* Confirm likes when double tapping photos or videos
 * Show the full time for feed items by clicking on the timestamp button
-* Add setting to enable or disable auto-playing video sound
+* Enable or disable sound and auto-playing of videos
 * Hold down on direct message images and videos for sharing and save options
+* View profile pictures
+* Repost content right from within Instagram

 ### Release 1.1.0
 * [FEATURE] Add zooming to feed images